savonet/book/workflow.md

 ```

 Here, our `next` function executes the above script `next-song`, using the
-function `get_process_lines` which returns the list of lines returns by the
+function `get_process_lines` which returns the list of lines returned by the
 script.
-We then take the first line with `list.hd` and return a request from
+We then take the first line with `list.hd` and create a request from
-created from it using `request.create`.
-As a variant, suppose that the next song
+from it using `request.create`.
+As a variant, suppose that the next song to be
-to be played is present in a file named `song`.
+played is present in a file named `song`.
 We can play it as follows:

 ```{.liquidsoap include="liq/request.dynamic2.liq" from=1 to=-1}
 ```

 The `check` function now reads the contents of the file `song` and creates a
 request from it.
-In the case were the file is empty there is no song to play,
+In the case were the file is empty, there is no song to play,
-and in this case we return the value `null` to indicate it.
-The `retry_delay`
+and we return the value `null` to indicate it.
+The `retry_delay` parameter of
-parameter of `request.dynamic` indicates that, in this last case, we should wait
+`request.dynamic` indicates that, in such an event, we should wait for 1 second
-for 1 second before trying again.
-This example is not perfect: there is a chance
+before trying again.
+This example is not perfect: there is a chance that a given
-that a given song will be played multiple times if we don't update the file
+song will be played multiple times if we don't update the file `song` timely
-`song` timely enough: we see a better way of achieving this kind of behavior in
+enough: we see a better way of achieving this kind of behavior in next section.

-next section.
+#### The playlist operator

 We should mention here that our beloved `playlist` operator is actually
 implemented in Liquidsoap, in the standard library, using